Thesis/Project Proposal

 The Chair asks an examiner to make a motion that the decision for the Oral Examination be: Pass or Fail.

-Discussion occurs on a decision, and the Chair endeavours to facilitate consensus but does not vote.
+The motion is discussed, and the Chair endeavours to facilitate consensus but does not vote.
 The Chair asks for a vote on the motion.
-Ideally the vote is unanimous, but the motion may pass with one (1) dissenting vote, provided this is not the vote of the External Examiner or supervisor(s).
+Ideally the vote is unanimous, but the motion may pass by a simple majority vote provided the External Examiner does not cast a dissenting vote.

 The Chair outlines the five (5) options for the thesis component for a decision: